solana-labs/solana/rfcs/0003-storage.md

 to prevent colluding groups from having overlap on data or validation.
 * Replicator clients fish for lazy validators by submitting fake proofs that they can prove are fake.
-* Replication identities are just symmetric encryption keys, the number of them on the network is our storage replication target.
-Many more client identities can exist than replicator identities, so unlimited number of clients can provide proofs of the same replicator identity.
 * To defend against Sybil client identities that try to store the same block we force the clients to store for multiple rounds before receiving a reward.
 * Validators should also get rewarded for validating submitted storage proofs